Revision history [back]

 which is dimensionally correct.

-.
+The smooth operator does not differentiate dT^2.
 Is this a correction factor kind of equation and so we do not look at dimensions?
 What am I missing here?

 Is temperature inversion correction in stratified tank model of Buildings Library dimensionally correct?

 I was reading code for the stratified tank model in particular the buoyancy model ((Buildings.Fluid.Storage.BaseClasses.Buoyancy).
-Buildings.Fluid.Storage.BaseClasses.Buoyancy
+Buildings.Fluid.Storage.BaseClasses.Buoyancy).

-Q_flow[i]
+Q_flow[i] $Q_flow[i]

-= k*noEvent(smooth(1, if dT[i]>0 then dT[i]^2 elseNow "k" has dimensions k
+= k*noEvent(smooth(1, if dT[i]>0 then dT[i]^2 elseNow "k" has dimensions k "W/K", so right hand side becomes W/K, [W/K * K^2] K^2] while left hand side is [W].[W].

 The old implementation was: